chicio/chicio.github.io/_posts/2017-11-14-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

 ![react native realm C++ error](/assets/images/posts/react-native-realm-7-Cplusplus-error.jpg "react native realm C++ error")

-It seems like that in order to be able to compile the C++ source code contained in `RealmJS` we need to set a recent C++ version in our project setting.
+It seems like that in order to be able to compile the C++ source code contained in `RealmJS` we need to set a recent C++ version in our project setting that supports some new features like auto return type on static function.
 We can set it to C++ 14 and set the Standard Library to the LLVM one with C++ 11 support.

 ![react native realm C++ setup](/assets/images/posts/react-native-realm-8-Cplusplus-setup.jpg "react native realm C++ setup")